 I chatted to her a bit about what she does.
 Each hood is carefully handmade by her and they are all different.
 She has made a deliberate decision to opt for ‘slow fashion’ and make something really individual.
 Rich fabrics appear on the outside of the hoods, such as this fabulous sequinned cloth seen on Hoodlum’s Instagram page (@hoodlumclothinguk):

 Thank you for reading my blog!.
-I’d love to hear from you – there’s a comments form below.
 If you have a friend who would enjoy this blog, please would you forward it to them?

 Quilt patterns are here, Fabrics are here, Classes are here